IanWhitney/designisrefactoring/_posts/2015-03-29-organizing-data-self-encapsulation.markdown

 <!--break-->

-I'm going to start off the first pattern of the section, which also seems to be the most lightweight: Self Encapsulate Field.
+I'm going to start off with the first pattern in the section, which also seems to be the most lightweight: Self Encapsulate Field.
 I picked this one not because it's anything earth-shattering, but because code that doesn't do it drives me a little bit crazy.

 As an example, here's some code that surely looks familiar.